When an Oracle Database Administrator (DBA) runs a backup, the following steps are performed:

 - The start and completion time of archive log backup

 - The number of datafiles and archive log files backed up for a database

 - Detailed Logs: Displays detailed logs for the backup operations of that job.
 You can use the log files to analyze and troubleshoot the issues that you might encounter while performing a task.
 Detailed logs are available only after the completion of the upload job.

-Note: Phoenix allows you to request for the detailed logs of the job using the Request Details Logs button.
+Note: Druva allows you to request for the detailed logs of the job using the Request Details Logs button.